rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 1. Deploying Webhook Server: This webhook server contains the logic for whether to accept or reject the requests and it should be able to receive and respond with appropriate response that the webhook expects.
+   - We can either run it as a server.
+   - or containerize it within kubernetes cluster as a deployment.
+It will then need a service for it to be accessed.